- Education and Science»

 Adders hibernate in winter, and they are protected by the National Wildlife and Countryside act of 1981, making it illegal to harm or kill these snakes.
 Even if they bite you, you are not allowed to bite them back.

-If you do get bit, seek medical attention, these bites generally do not kill, but it has been known.
-Many vacations to England result in tourists meeting these snakes in rural areas, always be careful.
+If you do get bit, seek medical attention, these bites generally do not kill, but it has been known due to a victims initial ill health.

 Scorpions have begun to invade South England.
 They can be found under rocks, in rubble, and even between bricks in a wall or on the wall of a house.
 Over 80,000 yellow scorpions are thought to be in the Southern part of England as of 2007, and they are venturing more North year by year.